sheraadams/sheraadams.github.io/README.md

 </div>

 ### Software Engineering and Design Artifacts
 The artifacts for this category include the zipped folder including the C++ and .h files, and the file dependencies needed to run the project in Microsoft Visual Studio.
 Please feel free to contact me for a copy of the enhanced artifact.
+You can see my enhancements on [YouTube](https://www.youtube.com/watch?v=Ke0fYih92WI).

 ## Data Structures and Algorithms